HOW TO TELL IF A RUBY IS REAL

 THE RUBY SCRATCH TEST

-If you can scratch the surface of the ruby in question with your nails or any other sharp instrument that is not a diamond or moissanite, then you know it is a fake ruby gem.
+This is how the ruby scratch test works.
+If you are able to scratch the surface of the ruby in question with your nails or any other sharp instrument that is not a diamond or moissanite, then you know it is a fake ruby gem.
 Only a gemstone with a higher hardness rating on the Mohs scale can scratch a real ruby gemstone.

 THE RUB TEST: